shubhjagani/skeleprint_ui/README.rst

 Mac OSX:

 .. code-block:: bash
     sudo brew install python

-You may be asked to enter your password
+You may be asked to enter your password.

 If you do not have homebrew installed, open up terminal and type:

 .. code-block:: bash
 	ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Windows
+Installing homebrew may take a few minutes.

+Windows:

 Download and install the Python IDE using the link below: